 It is clear that innovation from major brands is at an all-time low.
-Indeed it almost seems that food innovation is dead.
+Indeed it seems that food innovation from the big brand stables is dead with them choosing instead to buy high flying, entrepreneurial brands.

-Against this backdrop, consumers are more savvy than ever – constantly looking for not only the best value for money but critically in my view, best value for time.
+Against this backdrop, consumers are more savvy than ever – constantly looking for not only the best value for money but also best value for time.

 One only has to look towards the demise of once-loved retail stores and restaurant chains to evidence consumers voting with their feet as they seek better value for time elsewhere.

-Technology can both fast track and reduce the cost of bringing new products to market.
+Technology can both fast track and reduce the cost of bringing new products to market and provide incredible insights into consumer behaviour though tools such as those that analyse social media chatter and sentiment.

 Non-dairy is another growth opportunity, not just attracting vegans but also a broader demographic who are becoming more health focused with a realisation of we are what we eat.